jdmh96/vgwiki/terms-used-in-game.md

 On my way.

-OOM – Out of mana.
+# OP

-OP - Overpowered or original post.
+Overpowered or original post.

+# Overextending

-Overextending - A champion moving too far in lane/enemy territory, which can open them up to ganks.
-Sometimes it's hard to tell whether someone is overextending or split pushing. \(definition by zigomorfico\)
+A hero moving too far in lane/enemy territory, which can open them up to ganks.

+# Passive

-Passive – An ability that has a more permanent effect.
+An ability that has a more permanent effect.
 This can be a q, w, e, r or innate ability.
 But most often, when people say passive, they simply refer to your innate.
 See innate for more information.

 PD - Phantom dancer